Bayesian competing risks survival modeling for assessing the cause of death of patients with heart failure: Bayesian competing risks analysis in action: Cardiovascular and non-cardiovascular death

-We have not detected any relevant change in the posterior distribution obtained from these new prior distributions compared with the results presented in Table \ref{tab:3}.
-We therefore have results that we could describe as robust.
+We have not detected any relevant change in the posterior distribution obtained from these new prior distributions compared with the results presented in Table \ref{tab:2}.
+Furthermore, fitting metrics (DIC, WAIC and LPML) have been obtained for all the models considered, yielding similar results.
+In the light of the robustness of the posterior distribution obtained, we decided to keep the simpler and more "standard" prior distribution for the regression coefficients: a $N(0,0.001)$ prior.
+Regarding the specification for the baseline piecewise function, and as it can be checked in the following sections, choosing a Weibull distribution instead always improves the model fit.